Google GCP-PCD (Professional Cloud Developer) Certification Exam Syllabus

 - Storing, accessing, and rotating application secrets, credentials, and encryption keys (e.g., Secret Manager, Cloud Key Management Service, Workload Identity Federation)

-- Authenticating to Google Cloud services (e.g., Application Default Credentials, JSON Web Token [JWT], OAuth 2.0, Cloud SQL Auth Proxy, AlloyDB Auth Proxy)
+- Authenticating to Google Cloud services (e.g., Application Default Credentials, JSON Web Token [JWT], OAuth 2.0, Cloud SQL Auth Proxy, AlloyDB Auth Proxy, Identity Platform, WIF)

 - Securing cloud resources using Identity and Access Management (IAM) roles for service accounts

-- Securing service-to-service communications (e.g., Cloud Service Mesh, Kubernetes Network Policies)
+- Incorporating secure service-to-service communications (e.g., Cloud Service Mesh, Kubernetes Network Policies, Direct VPC egress, private service connectivity)

 - Running services with least privileged access